cameronprince/mptcc/README.md

 This project would not have been possible without Steve Ward and Phillip Slawinski.
 I've learned a lot from these guys over the years and I appreciate the friendship I have with them.

+Thanks to Hermann Paul von Borries (bixb922) for the umidiparser library and Kevin (diyelectromusic) for the SimpleMIDIDecoder library.

 Special thanks to Donna Whisnant, Tom Camp, Timur Tabi and Edwin Burwell for their encouragement, guidance, support and code reviews.